 Steps To Erase in Procreate:

-- Erase on the correct layer – If you try to erase something and it is not erasing, then the reason is that you are not on the correct layer.
-Procreate will only allow you to erase the actual layer that has the items you want to erase.
-One of the most important things you can do is make sure that you are on the right layer and erasing the things you actually want to erase.
+- Erase on the correct layer – If you try to erase something and it is not erasing, then the reason is that you are not on the right layer.
+Procreate will only allow you to erase the layer with the desired items.
+One of the most important things you can do is ensure you are on the correct layer and erase the things you want.

 - Erase large areas first – I will start with a large-sized eraser and then start erasing the large areas around my photo.
 This allows me to get large sections of the photo first.
 I like how quickly the eraser will clean things up on my canvas.

-- Erase all other areas – Then, once this is done, I will start to erase all the other canvas areas.
+- Erase all other areas – Once this is done, I will start erasing all the other canvas areas.
 Usually, at this point, I can make my eraser size larger to get larger areas of the canvas without touching the object or the photo that I do not want to erase.

 Steps To Changing The Background Color

 A way I use Procreate is I will use it to help me to decide what background color I want to use for my painting.
-Procreate will allow me to check and test many different colors and backgrounds before I oil paint onto my canvas.
+Procreate will allow me to check and test many different colors and backgrounds before oil painting onto my canvas.

 Steps To Change The Background Color In Procreate

-- Be On the Background Layer – To change the background color, you must actually be on the background layer, the first layer in Procreate.
-If you are not on the background layer, you cannot change the background color.
+- Be On the Background Layer – To change the background color; you must actually be on the background layer, the first layer in Procreate.
+You cannot change the background color if you are not on the background layer.

 - Change the color from Your Color Palette – When you are on the background layer, you will see the background layer notice at the top of your color palette; the color palette will say “background.”
 This is how you know that you are on the background layer.
 Tap on the color you want to change, and the background color will automatically change to that color.

-Procreate is a great app for artists to use to help them to be able to save time with their painting.
-I do not use Procreate to produce digital art, but I use it to help me layout and plan my painting before I actually paint anything on the canvas.
+Procreate is an excellent app for artists to use to help them to be able to save time with their painting.
+I do not use Procreate to produce digital art, but I use it to help me lay out and plan my painting before I paint anything on the canvas.
 I believe that this is a tool that every artist should use.

-Procreate can help you save time with your artwork as you can use Procreate as a guide to help you know exactly what you are going to paint and how you will paint it.
+Procreate can help you save time with your artwork as you can use Procreate as a guide to help you know exactly what you will paint and how you will paint it.
 It can help you choose the colors you will use in your painting.

-This means that with Procreate, you can layout your artwork digitally before you begin to paint anything on the canvas.
-Erasing the background of a photo you are going to paint and then changing the background color is a great example of using technology like Procreate to help you make the correct artistic decisions for your artwork.
+This means that with Procreate, you can lay out your artwork digitally before you paint anything on the canvas.
+Erasing the background of a photo you will paint and then changing the background color is a great example of using technology like Procreate to help you make the correct artistic decisions for your artwork.

-If you are interested in more videos about using Procreate for your artwork, check out our YouTube channel, Anita Louise Art, by clicking here.
+If you want more videos about using Procreate for your artwork, check out our YouTube channel, Anita Louise Art, by clicking here.
 Also, check out other blogs we have written on Procreate by clicking here.
 My goal is to help other artists use Procreate as a tool to help them save time by planning their artwork first in Procreate before painting on the canvas.

 How Do You Use Procreate To Layout Your Oil Paintings?